Meet Shahid Choudhary, local Govanhill printshop owner and trailblazing mountaineer

 Victoria Road to Close for Essential Work

 Govanhill’s Victoria Road to close tomorrow for essential work on along the busy carriage way until Wednesday evening.
+The works are part of a rejuvenation of the carriageway which has served as a crucial route for Southside commuters since the late 19th century.

 Laura Vroomen announced as Green candidate in Southside Central by-election